 In addition to the PINA fees listed in the summary, expect that most candidates will have a monthly meeting with their Field Advisor lasting 1/2 to 1 hour.
 Those who are more self-directed may not need that level of assistance.
 We hope to be able to answer this question better as we gain experience with our diploma candidates.
 Fees for mentorship and costs for training would be in addition to PINA and Field Advisor fees.
 Remember that candidates make their own contractual arrangements with Field Advisors and mentors, so while we can recommend fee levels, we cannot control or foresee them.

+The PDC is unlike teaching grade school, high school, or college.
+It has its own demands, some of which overlap with other classroom and pedagogical experience.
 If you have long-term teaching experience but just started teaching Permaculture, PINA expects that your experience will shine through in the diploma process and other aspects of professional development.
-The Field Advisor evaluates the diploma candidate’s capabilities and determines credit for any past experience which could be applied toward PINA criteria.
+The Field Advisor evaluates the diploma candidate’s capabilities and determines credit for any past experience which could be applied toward PINA criteria

 Site designs should demonstrate the complexity and multi-dimensional nature of a permaculture approach.
 While we say that permaculture design can be applied to anything, the designs we are asking diploma candidates to base their portfolio upon should have the complexity of living and working venues for households and communities surrounded by productive landscapes.
 These can be small or large, but should involve yields from land, conservation of natural resources and the meeting of real human needs.